WheteThunger/DroneStorage/README.md

   "UI.Button.DropItems": "Drop Items",
-  "Tip.DeployCommand": "Tip: Look at the drone and run <color=yellow>/dronestash</color> to deploy a stash.", "Error.NoPermission": "You don't have permission to do that.", "Error.NoDroneFound": "Error: No drone found.", "Error.NoStashItem": "Error: You need a stash to do that.", "Error.AlreadyHasStorage": "Error: That drone already has a stash.",
+  "Tip.DeployCommand": "Tip: Look at the drone and run <color=yellow>/dronestash</color> to deploy a stash.", "Error.NoPermission": "You don't have permission to do that.", "Error.BuildingBlocked": "Error: Cannot do that while building blocked.", "Error.NoDroneFound": "Error: No drone found.", "Error.NoStashItem": "Error: You need a stash to do that.", "Error.AlreadyHasStorage": "Error: That drone already has a stash.",